K2-Groups/FamilyLink/README.md

 5. Open a pull request to the main repository.

 ## License
-HopeList is licensed under the MIT license.
+FamilyLink is licensed under the MIT license.
 See the LICENSE file for more information.

 ## Contact
-If you have any questions or comments about the HopeList project, please feel free to contact us at OkBayat@gmail.com.
+If you have any questions or comments about the FamilyLink project, please feel free to contact us at OkBayat@gmail.com.